offenesdresden/ParkAPI/README.md

 ### Installation

-To get this running locally you'll need Python 3.3 or higher and pip installed.
+To get this running locally you'll need Python 3.x and pip installed.
 First install the dependencies (1) and then duplicate (2) and fill in the config file if you wish to run on a custom host and port.

 If you specify an environment variable `env` to `development` (3) the server runs in debug mode on localhost and port 5000 per default without needing the config file.